Washington University Librarian Awarded Grant by Korea Foundation

-The $4,000 award from the Foundation will help advance the field of Korean Studies at WashU by providing faculty scholars and students access to Korean databases of classical and general humanities texts, academic periodicals, and research articles, including the Korean Studies Information Service System’s database of publications by over 1,200 research institutions in Korea.
+The $4,000 award from the Foundation will help advance the field of Korean Studies at Washington University by providing faculty scholars and students access to Korean databases of classical and general humanities texts, academic periodicals, and research articles, including the Korean Studies Information Service System’s database of publications by over 1,200 research institutions in Korea.

 The Foundation has supported Korean studies library resources at WashU for more than a decade, but due to the pandemic and critical budget cuts funding was discontinued in 2021.
 However, Nakamura was able to successfully apply for funding and regain the grant for fiscal year 2022 after receiving guidance and advice from a Korean studies librarian at the University of Michigan through the mentorship program of the Council on East Asian Libraries.